Chizydon/Student-grading-app/README.md

 Contributing

-Feej free to contribute by submitting issues or pu;; requests.
+Feel free to contribute by submitting issues or pu;; requests.